Computing Expressions in Blosc2

 It is important to recognize that there is no single or universal solution.
 Instead, the user may have to actively perform experiments to find the most appropriate configuration that maximizes the performance of their system based while fulfilling their requirements and constraints.

-The second plot presents performance tests for the evaluation with different chunk sizes.
+The second plot presents performance tests for the computation with different chunk sizes.
 In this case we have set the number of threads to 28; as we have seen before, this figure represents a nice balance between non-compression and compression performance.

 In the plot, we observe a point where the speed reaches its maximum when the chunk size is 8 MB.
 In our case, we have three operators (a1, b1, c1), so the L3 cache will store the three operators and the output (8 MB * 3 + 8 MB = 32 MB), which is less than the L3 in our CPU (36 MB).
 When this point is reached, the speed with compression and without compression is very close.
 This is due to the efficient use of the level 3 (L3) cache, which acts as a shared buffer between CPU cores.
 The result is a significant reduction in data access times for the compressed scenario, and thus an increase in processing speed.